-Supervised experience in the education, guidance and care of young children birth through age eight.
+Practicum: Direct Field Experience Birth to Preschool 2 credits guidance and care of young children birth through age eight.
 Course begins with four weeks of classroom instruction on developmentally appropriate curriculum, guidance techniques, and age appropriate activities.
 Students will complete first aid certification, and must show proof of fingerprint clearance before student is placed at a center for lab.